FRCTeam2984/PowerUp2018/README.md

 Now you are all setup to start programming.
 Make sure to write unit tests for any code you write.

 # To upload

+Drag JARs from /libs (all except JUnitStandlone and from PowerUp2018/libs folder into /home/[username]/wpilib/usr/java/lib

 Connect to the roborio with usb or to the robots WIFI.

 Run nm-connection-editor and add a shared connection if it doesn't connect to wired automatically